Athens Digital Arts Festival: 2005-2019

-The fifth edition of the International Festival of Digital Arts and New Media, Athens Video Art Festival, took place in April 2008 at the cultural multi-space Technopolis of Municipality of Athens.
-More than 1.400 artists both from Greece and abroad submitted their artworks, and more than 14.000 visitors honoured it with their presence.
-Athens Video Art Festival celebrated its 5th edition by inviting in Greece exclusive guests and representatives of academic institutions that consisted a crucial part in the modern history of Video Art and New Media.
-Athens Video Art Festival in the midst of its fifth anniversary with the aim to honour the great Korean Master of Video Art, Nam June Paik, realised the greatest tribute that has ever taken place in Greece.
+The fifth edition of the festival took place in April 2009 at the Technopolis of Athens.
+More than 1,400 artists from Greece and abroad submitted their artworks, and more than 14,000 visitors attended.
+Athens Video Art Festival celebrated its 5th edition by inviting in exclusive Greek guests and representatives of Greek academic institutions that presented on the modern history of video art and new media.
+This edition of the festival was notable for its tribute to Nam June Paik, a Korean artist who is considered the "founder of video art" and who died in 2006.